Updated: Sep 21

 When your entire apartment becomes a conference room, home can feel the furthest from an abode of which you can unwind.
 To avoid burnout it’s imperative that we convert the office back into a living room, and furthermore, venture from it.

-Take a few hours in the middle of your work day to close the laptop, step outside, and explore all that the Big Apple has to offer.
+Take a few hours in the middle of your workday to enjoy time off outside: close the laptop, step outside, and explore all that the Big Apple has to offer.

 Day at the museum